Sign up for our free newsletter.

 When was the last time you asked someone to spend six minutes mowing your lawn or putting up part of your company’s website?
 You wouldn’t do it.
 You would expect them to evaluate the work that was desired and set a fair price for services they regularly perform.
 For some reason, lawyers, as a breed, forget this kind of commonsense thinking when it comes to pricing their own services.

 Most lawyers in private practice seem to be strongly committed to avoiding changes in billing and firm compensation practices.
 This is true even when a firm is flirting with bankruptcy.
-How many grand dames in the private law firm guild have fallen during the last five years, after the market for legal services and the U.S. economy changed but their pricing and compensation structure didn’t?
+How many grand dames in the private law firm guild have fallen in the last five years after the market for legal services and the U.S. economy changed but their pricing and compensation structure didn’t?
 I’ve lost count.

 One reason the conversion from hourly to value billing hasn’t happened en masse is that law firms are generally late-adopters of technology and business innovation practices.
-Another is an aversion to taking on risk associated with pricing and delivery of legal services.
+Another is an aversion to taking on the risk associated with pricing and delivery of legal services.

 So, many firms “get paid” using this revenue-generation model:

 In this very common scenario, the lawyer doesn’t discuss the value a potential client places on particular legal services before agreeing to take the work.
 It could be that the potential client places a low value on contract work, for instance, and cares more about the price than the quality and the strategic advice of the firm.
 That client is less likely to be satisfied, pay the bill, and refer potential clients to the firm.